gauravcodepro/tairaccession/README.md

 ## License

-`tairaccession` was created by Gaurav Sablok, It is licensed under the terms of the MIT license.
+`tairaccession` was created by Gaurav Sablok, Universitat Potsdam, Germany.
+It is licensed under the terms of the MIT license.

 ## Credits